 - Simply moving around is fun

-- A wide range of movement options lets players traverse space in a variety of ways
+- A wide range of movement options makes traversal expressive

-- Objects are fun to play with on their own
+- Objects are fun to play with on their own, regardless of instrumental purpose

-- Physical humor that mix ordinary objects behaving in abnormal ways
+- Physical humor, including ordinary objects that behave in abnormal ways

 Secrets to discover

-- Collectibles are hidden in interesting ways that support accidental discovery
+- Collectibles are hidden in ways that support accidental discovery

 - Use the darkness and light to hide other surprises